wpappy/starter-plugin/README.md

 - NPM

 ## Wpappy Library
-Read [the documentation section](https://github.com/wpappy/wpappy/#documentation) in the `README.md` file of the Wpappy repository to get started with the library.
+Read [the "Documentation" section](https://github.com/wpappy/wpappy/blob/main/README.md#documentation) in the `README.md` file of the Wpappy repository to get started with the library.

 ## CLI Commands
 Use following commands in the application root directory.